Extreme-Value Distribution Analysis of the Second CHIME/FRB Catalog: Assessing the Rarity of the One-off FRB 20250316A: Generalized Extreme Value Distribution Analysis

 \subsection{Data Reduction}

-The GEV analysis typically proceeds by partitioning the full observational dataset into contiguous blocks of uniform length.
-From each block, the extreme value (e.g., the maximum) is extracted to form a sample of block maxima, to which the GEV distribution is subsequently fitted.
-Once calibrated, the model enables the calculation of return levels and their credible intervals.
-The return level \(z_{1/p}\) for a return period \(1/p\) is defined as the value expected to be exceeded once, on average, across \(1/p\) blocks, each of length \(k\).
-Uncertainties for any derived quantity are obtained from the posterior distribution of the GEV parameters \((\mu, \phi, \xi)\).
+The GEV analysis is applied to block maxima.
+To implement this, the observational timeline is first partitioned into contiguous intervals of fixed duration.
+The maximum recorded value (e.g., peak flux or fluence) within each interval constitutes a block maximum, forming the dataset to which the GEV distribution is fitted.
+From the fitted parameters $(\mu,\,\sigma,\,\xi)$, one can calculate return levels and their confidence levels (CLs).
+The return level $z_{1/p}$ for a return period $1/p$ is defined as the value expected to be exceeded once, on average, over $1/p$ blocks, where each block contains $k$ observations.
+Uncertainties for all derived quantities are propagated from the posterior distribution of the GEV parameters.

-The selection of block length involves a well-known bias-variance trade-off, as no first principle dictates an optimal value.
-Since the GEV is a limit distribution, longer blocks (containing more events) provide a better asymptotic approximation.
-However, for a finite dataset, longer blocks yield fewer block maxima for fitting, which increases the variance of the estimates.
-Conversely, shorter blocks provide more maxima but risk significant bias if the block size is insufficient to approach the asymptotic limit.
-Therefore, the selection often requires an empirical, iterative process.
-Given that the second CHIME/FRB catalog of FRBs spans only about five years, we adopted a block length of 30 days as shown in \textbf{panel (a)} of Figs.~\ref{flux}, \ref{fluence} and \ref{fluence_3_max}.
-This choice aims to balance the need for a reasonable number of blocks against the requirement for each block to contain enough events for a stable extreme value selection.
+The choice of block length $k$ involves a well-known bias-variance trade-off, as there is no first-principles method to determine an optimal value.
+The GEV distribution is an asymptotic limit; longer blocks (with more events per block) provide a better approximation to this limit but yield fewer block maxima, increasing the variance of parameter estimates.
+Conversely, shorter blocks provide more maxima for fitting but risk introducing bias if the block size is too small to approach the asymptotic regime.
+Therefore, the selection is typically iterative and data-dependent.

+The second CHIME/FRB catalog spans approximately five years \citep{2026arXiv260109399F}.
+To balance the need for a sufficient number of blocks against the requirement for stable extreme value selection within each block, we adopt a block length of 30 days (see panel (a) of Figures~\ref{flux}, \ref{fluence}, and \ref{fluence_3_max}).

+To assess the consistency of empirical return level curves derived from different block sizes, we compute the range-normalized root mean square error (NRMSE) between each candidate curve and a reference curve obtained with a 30-day blocking interval.
+For two sets of return levels $\{y_i^{\rm ref}\}$ (reference) and $\{y_i\}$ (candidate) evaluated at a common set of return periods, the NRMSE is defined as

+where $M$ is the number of evaluation points, and $y_{\rm max}^{\rm ref}$ and $y_{\rm min}^{\rm ref}$ are the maximum and minimum values of the reference return level curve, respectively.
+Because the denominator depends only on the reference curve, this normalization renders the metric dimensionless and facilitates comparison across different scaling regimes.
+Following established practice in extreme value analysis and geophysical modeling \citep{coles2001introduction,willmott2005advantages,chai2014root}, we adopt a threshold of $\mathrm{NRMSE} < 0.15$ as a criterion for practical consistency between two return level curves.
+Values below this threshold indicate that the differences between curves are small relative to the overall dynamic range of the reference return level curve, which in turn implies robustness to the choice of block size.